Welcome to grado

 Biophilic Design in commercial environments

 With numerous locations across North America, and more coming soon in Europe and Australia, 1 Hotels is a hotel chain with a difference.
-The hotels intentionally prioritize biophilic design to promote sustainability and create a unique wellness experience for guests.
+These hotels intentionally adopt biophilic design concepts to promote sustainability and create unique wellness experiences for guests.

 Biophilic Interior Design in commercial environments